HackYourFuture/React/week2/LESSONPLAN.md

 - Display the `title` property
 - Use the following API endpoint: https://jsonplaceholder.typicode.com/todos/1

-After, ask 2 students to explain what they did.
+After, ask 2 trainees to explain what they did.

 ### Essence